Princess-of-Sleeping/psp2waveviewer/README.md

 # psp2waveviewer
-A application for drawing waves on the home screen as they are
+A application for drawing waves of the home screen as they are

+# Special Thanks

+[Graphene](https://github.com/GrapheneCt) for Paf work helping.

+# Wave Viewer

 That's it.